ameerabumhady/studentGate/README.md

 # studentGate
-studentGate is course project in the University
+## studentGate is Course Project in the University
+### It was programmed and developed using PHP, MySQL, HTML, CSS, and BootStrap.
 # Home Dashbord
 <img src="/images/homePage.png"/>